Interventional Cardiology Fellowship Program

 productivity is required for completion of the training program.

 Murtuza Ali, MD serves as program director for the Interventional Cardiology Fellowship Program.
-In addition, trainees will work with Pramilla Subramaniam, MD, and Elias Hanna, MD.
+In addition, trainees will work with Pramilla Subramaniam, MD, Pedro Cox-Alomar, MD, and Scott Laura, MD

 House Officer Manual